StripeStore/silverstripe-installer/README.md

 This is why we mark some files with the `--assume-unchanged` flag.

-However, if you intend to update the installer remote repository you should either not execute step 3 or remove the `--assume-unchanged` flag from the files.
+However, if you intend to update the installer remote repository you should either not execute step 3 or remove the `--assume-unchanged` flag from the files before following the normal workflow.
 The folowing commands should be helpfull:

 List files marked as `--assume-unchanged`: